EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

       See :ref:`inputs-iocomms`.

-   Once the finest timeslice and its aggregates are given, it is  possible for each sector to define the timeslice simply by refering to the slices it will use at each level.
+   Once the finest timeslice and its aggregates are given, it is  possible for each sector to define the timeslice simply by referring to the slices it will use at each level.

 .. _sector-timeslices: